USS Stoddert

-USS Stoddert (DD-302/AG-18) was a Clemson-class destroyer in the United States Navy following World War I. It was named for Benjamin Stoddert.
+USS Stoddert (DD-302/AG-18) was a Clemson-class destroyer in the United States Navy following World War I. She was named for Benjamin Stoddert.

 History

 Stoddert was laid down on 4 July 1918 at San Francisco, California, by the Bethlehem Shipbuilding Corporation; launched on 8 January 1919; sponsored by Mrs. Gavin McNab; and commissioned on 30 June 1920.